PasuparePopipa/pasuparepopipa.github.io/README.md

 ### Artificial Intelligence

 **MineSweeper!**
 In this project, I first created a game of Minesweeper in pygames.
 The game assets are thanks to GooseNinja from itch.io.
 Then I made a basic agent that plays the game of Minesweeper.
 Below is a video of it beating the game.
-The Improved agent is still under works and will take more advantage of it's knowledge base through different local algorithms.
+The Improved agent is still under works and will take more advantage of it's knowledge base.
+Currently working in the direction of a CSP.